Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

 \section{Bayesian Appetizers}

-This section delves into semi-conjugate priors with the Gibbs sampler and full conjugate priors without approximate inference, offering an in-depth exploration of Bayesian approaches.
-Readers who already have a basic knowledge of Bayesian inference may choose to skip this section.
+This section explores Bayesian inference using semi-conjugate priors with the Gibbs sampler and fully conjugate priors that do not require approximate inference.
+It provides an in-depth look at how Bayesian methods work.
+Readers who already have a basic understanding of Bayesian inference may choose to skip this section.